 Let’s review two ways that you can reduce your PPP loan forgiveness down from 100%:

-Let’s say for whatever reason, you decide to spend more than 40% of your loan funds on rent, utilities, or mortgage interest.
+Let’s say you spend less than 60% of your loan on payroll costs.

 For example, on a $100,000 PPP loan, spending just $45,000 on payroll during your covered period means you can have $75,000 of the loan forgiven.

 If you lay off employees, your loan is still eligible for partial forgiveness.
-But that forgiveness will be reduced in proportion to the number of “full-time equivalent employees” you laid off between February 15, 2020 and April 15, 2020.
+But that forgiveness will be reduced in proportion to the number of “full-time equivalent employees” you let go.

 “Full-time equivalent employees” per month is the average number of full-time equivalent employees for each pay period within a month.